 - Acquire necessary forms at the Graduate School or on the Web at www.grad.auburn.edu.

 - Establish an advisory committee through the major professor and department head or chair.
 Official appointment of the advisory committee occurs when the Plan of Study is approved by the Graduate School.

 - Prepare a Plan of Study approved by the advisory committee and department head or chair and submit to the Graduate School.

 - Complete course work, including language requirements, if any, as detailed in the Plan of Study.

 - Arrange for the general written and oral examinations through the advisory committee.
-After the written examination, schedule the general oral examination at least one week in advance using a form obtained from the Graduate School.
+After the written examination, schedule the general oral examination at least two weeks in advance using a form obtained from the Graduate School.
 The Advisory Committee and the Plan of Study must be approved and on file with the Graduate School prior to scheduling the General Oral Exam.

 - Submit the dissertation proposal for approval by the advisory committee and become familiar with Electronic Thesis and Dissertation Guide, available at www.grad.auburn.edu/etd_guide.html.

-- Request graduation application through AU Access no later than the last day of the semester (graduation day) prior to the semester of graduation.
+- Request graduation application through AU Access no later than mid-term of the semester prior to the semester of graduation.